Vayots Dzor Province: Geography

-Situated at the southeastern end of modern-day Armenia, Vayots Dzor covers an area of 2,308 km² (7.8% of total area of Armenia).
+Situated at the southeastern end of modern-day Armenia, Vayots Dzor covers an area of 2,308 km2 (7.8% of total area of Armenia).
 It the most sparsely populated province in the country.
 It borders the Nakhchivan exclave of Azerbaijan from the west and the Kalbajar District of Azerbaijan from the east (administered as the Shahumyan Region of the Nagorno-Karabakh Republic between 1993 and 2020).
 Domestically, it is bordered by the Gegharkunik Province from the north, Ararat Province from the northwest and Syunik Province from the southeast.

 Historically, the current territory of the province occupies most of the Vayots Dzor canton of the historic Syunik province of Ancient Armenia.

 Vayots Dzor is a mountainous region.
 It is mainly divided into 3 mountain ranges: the Vardenis mountain range at the north, the Arpa range in the middle and the Vayk range at the south.
-At a height of 3522 meters, the Vardenis volcano in the north is the highest point in the province, while the Areni valley, at a height of 850 meters, is the lowest point.
+At a height of 3522 meters, Mount Vardenis in the north is the highest point in the province, while the Areni valley, at a height of 850 meters, is the lowest point.
 The 2586 meters-high Vayots Sar volcanic cone is located almost at the centre of the province.

-Vayots dzor has many rivers, mountains springs and mineral water, with the Arpa River being the most significant of them.
+Vayots Dzor has many rivers, mountains springs and mineral water, with the Arpa River being the most significant of them.
 It flows 92 km in the territory of Vayots Dzor, through the settlements of Jermuk, Vayk, Yeghegnadzor, and Areni, among others.
 It originates in Vayots Dzor from the northwest part of the Syunik plateau at a height of 3260 meters, and flows into the Araks river.
 It has a number of tributaries that form waterfalls such as the Jermuk and the Herher.

 Yeghegis river is the main tributary of Arpa.
 It flows into a valley that is protected by the government as a wildlife sanctuary.

 Most of the rivers in Vayots Dzor are characterized by swift flow, deep fall and inclination.
 A large project was completed during the Soviet period to transfer the water of Arpa river to Lake Sevan.
 Thus, an underground water tunnel was opened in 1981 that starts from the basin of the Kechut reservoir to transfer the flow of the Arpa river into Kake Sevan.

-A number of small lakes are also found in the valley of the Herher river.
+A number of small lakes are also found in the valley of the Herher River.